PatMart/StartupKnowledgeBase/README.md

 The ultimate goal of the project is to contain every fundamentally valuable insight or resource on a given topic, across a wide array of topics related to startups.

-A related project is the [StartupFAQ](https://github.com/bnjs/StartupFAQ): a broad array of questions answered with insights distilled from several of the most important startup articles in this collection.

 ## Table of Contents

 * [About](#about)